azzy13/gsnModelDemo/README.md

-How to view the model
+### How to view the model

-1- Install 'GSN Assurance' extension in vscode.
+- Install 'GSN Assurance' extension in vscode.
-2- This extension requires a Java 8+ installation available in path as java (or via the JAVA_HOME env. var).
+- This extension requires a Java 8+ installation available in path as java (or via the JAVA_HOME env. var).  version that's   confirmed to work is: openjdk version "11.0.20.1" 2023-08-24
-A version that's confirmed to work is: openjdk version "11.0.20.1" 2023-08-24 3- Navigate to the 'model' folder and open model.gsn 4- Press Ctrl+Shift+P (on Windows) and search for 'GSN:Graph View'.
+- Navigate to the 'model' folder and open model.gsn
+- Press Ctrl+Shift+P (on Windows) and search for 'GSN:Graph View'.
 This will visualize the model on a new tab.

 ### Tutorials
 These videos were recorded using v0.11.2 of the extension.